JDiegoRV/API_for_DOG_CEO/README.md

 ```
 venv\Scripts\Activate.ps1
 ```
-3. For install dependencies from the `requirements.txt` open your terminal and execute:
+### 3. For install dependencies from the `requirements.txt` open your terminal and execute:
 ```
 pip install -r requirements.txt
 ```
 # How to set up MongoDB locally

-1. Download and Install MongoDB
+### 1. Download and Install MongoDB

 Go to the official MongoDB Community Edition download page: https://www.mongodb.com/try/download/community

-2. MongoDB will run on the default connection string and when you send the first request of a dog breed MongoDB will automatically create the database and the collection.
+### 2. MongoDB will run on the default connection string and when you send the first request of a dog breed MongoDB will automatically create the database and the collection.

 # How to run the FastAPI server locally.

-1. With MongoDB installed and the requirements.txt dependencies, we now run the FastAPI server locally in your terminal with:
+### 1. With MongoDB installed and the requirements.txt dependencies, we now run the FastAPI server locally in your terminal with:
 ```
 uvicorn app.main:app --reload
 ```
-2. The server will then be available at "http://127.0.0.1:8000"
+### 2. The server will then be available at "http://127.0.0.1:8000"

-3. Now you can use Postman or the SwaggerUI to make requests to the endpoints
+### 3. Now you can use Postman or the SwaggerUI to make requests to the endpoints

-4. ENDPOINTS:
+### 4. ENDPOINTS:

-  a.
-POST /login
+###  POST /login

 You need to introduce in the body:
 ```